justinsjlee/Kiko-plus/_posts/2017-09-02-chorddiag.md

 Read more about the ```chorddiag``` package by [Matt Flor](https://github.com/mattflor/chorddiag) that I used to create the chord diagram.

-This article was inspired by Visual Cinnamon's usage of chord diagram here (link)
+This article was inspired by [Visual Cinnamon's](https://www.visualcinnamon.com/2014/12/using-data-storytelling-with-chord.html) usage of chord diagram.